 Expect your lawn to look somewhat ragged after dethatching.
 Follow these steps to groom a healthy lawn – a process that should take 3-4 weeks.

 - Rake and remove the thatch scattered over grass.
 This can be a lot of work and generate a good deal of organic material.
-If you are dethatching a non-aggressive grass or a lawn with few weeds, you can compost or use it as mulch – but only if you haven't applied a weed-and-feed product prior to dethatching (check label for appropriate waiting period).
+If you are dethatching a non-aggressive grass or a lawn with few weeds, you can compost or use it as mulch – but only if you haven't applied a weed-and-feed product recently (check label for appropriate waiting period).

 - With more aggressive, seedy grass types, such as common Bermudagrass, or with weedier lawns, it’s best to dispose of the organic material according to local regulations.